-FINANCIAL AID: As a participant in a study abroad program through NIU, you may be eligible for: Pell Grant, SEOG, Perkins Loan, PLUS Loan, Subsidized or unsubsidized Stafford Loan, or your privately awarded scholarship with consent of awarding organization.
-Information is also available in the Study Abroad Office regarding scholarships and grants.
-Tuitions waivers do not apply.
-Please contact Pamela Rosenberg, the Division of International Programs Business Manager, at (815) 753-9530 or prosenberg@niu.edu for more information.
+FINANCIAL AID: As a participant in a study abroad program through NIU, you may be eligible for: Pell Grant, SEOG, Perkins Loan, PLUS Loan, Subsidized or Unsubsidized Stafford Loan, MAP Award or your privately awarded scholarship with consent of awarding organization.
+Tuition waivers do not apply.
+Please contact Pamela Rosenberg, the Division of International Affairs business manager, at (815) 753-9530 or prosenberg@niu.edu for more information.